nio-blocks/http-requests/README.md

 HTTPRequestsPostSignal
 ======================
-Similar to the HTTPRequests block.
+The HTTPRequestsPostSignal block is similar to the HTTPRequests block.
 One request is made for every signal input.
 The input signal will be used as the body of the post request.

 Properties
 ----------
 - **basic_auth_creds**: When making a request that needs Basic Authentication, enter the username and password.
-- **enrich**: If true, the output signal will include the original signal sent into the block
+- **enrich**: If false (unchecked), the output signal will include the original signal sent into the block
 - **headers**: Custom Headers.
 Keys and Values are Expression Properties.
 - **http_method**: HTTP Method (e.g. GET|POST|PUT|DELETE).
 - **require_json**: If `True` and response is not json, log warning and do not emit a signals.
 If `False` and response is not json, emit a signal of format `{'raw': response.text}`.